Ubudu/IOS-SDK/README.md

 IOS-SDK
 =======
-Ubudu contextual interactions SDK for IOS
+Ubudu contextual interactions SDK for IOS.

 ### System and hardware requirements
 For beacons related features: